• Skip to main content

 Homemade Crab Rangoon

-BY: Ben Rayl PUBLISHED: 9 Jul, '21 UPDATED: 11 Dec, '21 7 Comments
+BY: Ben Rayl UPDATED: February 11, 2025 7 Comments

 RecipePrintComments

-5 from 1 vote
+5 from 2 votes

 This awesome American-Chinese recipe is simple and hard to resist once you have tried them.
 They're filled with cream cheese and crab meat, fried in wonton wrappers and perfectly served with any dipping sauce.
 If you have never tried crab rangoons before, then you need to give this recipe a test for your next party or appetizer at a family dinner.

-Crab rangoon served with dip sauce
+Crab Rangoon served with dip sauce

 Crab recipes are delightful and a nice break from our everyday routine.
 If you like crab, my crab cakes, crab dip, and stuffed shells are all top notch.